sassoftware/viya4-monitoring-kubernetes/monitoring/OpenShift.md

 for SAS Viya components.

-See the [Grafana helm chart](https://github.com/grafana/helm-charts/tree/main/charts/grafana) for more information customizing the deployment.
-User settings for Grafana can be provided in `$USER_DIR/monitoring/user-values-openshift-grafana.yaml`.
+See the [Grafana helm chart](https://github.com/grafana/helm-charts/tree/main/charts/grafana) for more information about customizing the deployment.
+You can provide user settings for Grafana in the file `$USER_DIR/monitoring/user-values-openshift-grafana.yaml`.

 **Note:** When deploying on other cloud providers, the ServiceMonitors for SAS Viya Logging are deployed as part of SAS Viya Monitoring.
 On OpenShift, these